zlic/OnlineTests2019Z06L18/README.md

 ```
 npm install -g @angular/cli@1.7.4
 ```
- 4. Run the following command from the client/ directory of the project:
+ 4. Run the following commands from the client/ directory of the project:
 ```
+npm install
 ng serve
 ```